IntelPython/scikit-learn_bench/README.md

 # scikit-learn_bench

-Benchmark for optimizations to scikit-learn in the Intel Distribution for Python*
+Benchmark for optimizations to scikit-learn in the Intel(R) Distribution for Python*

 ## Prerequisites